 This department houses the Met's collections of African art, antiquities and artifacts from the Americas (north and south) and Oceania, including Pre-Columbian art, dating from 2000 BCE.
 It received a huge boost in 1969, when Nelson A. Rockefeller gifted his 3,000-item collection to the museum, and now comprises some 11,000 pieces displayed in the 40,000-square-foot Rockefeller Wing.
 Highlights of the Met's African, Oceanic, and the American collection include examples of tribal art from around the globe, Australian Aboriginal Paleolithic art, as well as a priceless assembly of ceremonial and personal items from the Nigerian Court of Benin.
 Also includes numerous artifacts of native American Indian art from across the US.

-The Met's Asian collection encompasses Chinese art (from ancient and modern China) and Japanese art (from the Jomon era onwards) as well as works from India, Korea and south-east Asia.
+The Met's collection of Asian art encompasses Chinese art (from ancient and modern China) and Japanese art (from the Jomon era onwards) as well as works of Korean art and other south-east Asian cultures.
 Reputedly the most comprehensive of its kind in the West, it consists of more than 60,000 objects representing over four millennia of Asian culture from every Asian civilization.
-It includes all types of decorative art, such as fan paintings, painted hand-scolls, wood-block prints, bronzes, metalwork, Chinese pottery, jades, lacquer, and textiles.
+It includes all types of decorative art, such as fan paintings, painted hand-scolls, wood-block prints, bronzes, metalwork, Chinese pottery - including masterpieces from the era of Ming Dynasty art - including examples of Chinese lacquerware and jade carving, silks, and other textiles.
 Highlights of the Met's Asian collection include an extensive range of calligraphy and painting, and a complete Ming Dynasty garden court, modelled on the Garden of the Master of the Fishing Nets in Suzhou.

 The Met's collection of Islamic art consists of 12,000 items, the majority created for religious or decorative use in mosques.
-It encompasses a very wide range of 2-D and 3-D works, including illuminated manuscripts, calligraphy, paintings, ceramics and textiles, from Islamic cultures in Central and Southern Asia and elsewhere across the globe.
-Highlights of the Met's Islamic collection include famous miniature paintings from Iran and Mughal India, as well as calligraphic texts from the Qur'an (Koran) and Suleiman the Magnificent.
+It encompasses a very wide range of 2-D and 3-D works, including illuminated manuscripts, calligraphy, paintings, ancient pottery and textiles, from Islamic cultures in Central and Southern Asia and elsewhere across the globe.
+Highlights of the Met's Islamic collection include famous miniature paintings from Iran and Mughal painting from the Indian subcontinent, as well as calligraphic texts from the Qur'an (Koran) and Suleiman the Magnificent.
 For other important library and museum collections of Muslim culture, see: Museums of Islamic Art.

 The Met's American Decorative Art Department consists of roughly 12,000 pieces of decorative art - comprising stained glass, ceramics, silver, pewter, furniture and textiles - dating from the late 17th to the early 20 century.
 Initiated by the 1909 donation from Margaret Olivia Slocum Sage, the collection was only properly started in 1934.
 Highlights include the comprehensive collection of American stained glass, featuring a number of pieces by Louis Comfort Tiffany, and the silver collection with many pieces by Paul Revere.

 The Met's collection of American art (painting and sculpture) now numbers more than 1,000 paintings, 600 sculptures, and 2,600 drawings from the early Colonial period to the early twentieth century.
 It includes famous items from all painting genres including portrait art, landscape painting, genre-works, and still life.
 Highlights include many of the most famous American paintings such as the portrait of George Washington by Gilbert Stuart (1755-1828) as well as Washington Crossing the Delaware by Emanuel Gottlieb Leutze (1816-68).
-The Met's collection of American paintings also features masterpieces by artists like John Singer Sargent (1856-1925), James McNeill Whistler (1834-1903), Winslow Homer (1836-1910), George Caleb Bingham (1811-1879), and Thomas Eakins (1844-1916).
+The Met's collection of American paintings also features masterpieces by artists like John Singer Sargent (1856-1925) - including his controversial picture Portrait of Madame X (1884) - James McNeill Whistler (1834-1903), Winslow Homer (1836-1910), George Caleb Bingham (1811-1879), and Thomas Eakins (1844-1916).